saikiranpattipaka/Notes/Kubernetes Notes/Kubernetes Notes.md

 |Use Case	     |Configuration for apps                 |Authentication, authorization, and sensitive data      |
 |Security	     |No encryption	                         |Can be encrypted at rest (but not by default)          |
 |Access Control|Through RBAC and environment variables |Through RBAC, environment variables, or volumes        |

+### Kubernetes Monitoring
+Kubernetes monitoring involves tracking the health and performance of the Kubernetes clusters, nodes, containers, and applications running inside the cluster.
+It helps in identifying issues, optimizing performance, ensuring high availability, and maintaining the overall stability of the system.

+Monitoring Kubernetes effectively requires a combination of tools and techniques to monitor:
+- Cluster health (nodes, control plane)
+- Application performance (pods, containers, services)
+- Resource usage (CPU, memory, disk, network)
+- Logs and events (for troubleshooting)

+#### Key Components of Kubernetes Monitoring
+- Control Plane: The set of components responsible for the overall management of the cluster, such as the Kubernetes API server, scheduler, controller manager, etc.
+- Nodes: The physical or virtual machines on which the workloads run.
+- Pods and Containers: The smallest deployable units in Kubernetes.
+- Cluster-wide Metrics: Metrics like resource usage, pod status, node conditions, etc.
+- Application Metrics: Specific to the applications running in the cluster (e.g., request latency, error rates).
+- Logs: Logs from Kubernetes components, application logs, and event logs.

+#### Monitoring Metrics in Kubernetes
+Kubernetes provides various types of metrics that can help you monitor the health of the system and the applications running within it:

+a.
+Cluster Metrics:
+- Node Metrics: CPU usage, memory usage, disk usage, and network traffic for each node.
+- Pod Metrics: CPU and memory usage for individual pods.
+- Cluster Utilization: Number of running pods, available resources, and pod resource requests/limits.

+b.
+Application Metrics:
+Request Latency: Time taken by the application to process a request.
+- Error Rates: Number of errors encountered by the application.
+- Request Count: Total number of requests or transactions processed by the app.
+- Service Availability: Uptime and response time of the services deployed.

+c.
+Health Metrics:
+- Pod Readiness and Liveness: The health of pods, whether they are healthy (ready) or not.
+- Container Restarts: Number of times a container has been restarted.

+d.
+Cluster Health Metrics:
+- Control Plane Health: API server status, etcd health, and scheduler availability.
+- Node Status: Whether nodes are in a ready state or not.
+- Pod and Container Status: Pod and container lifecycle status (running, pending, failed, etc.).

+#### Popular Tools for Kubernetes Monitoring
+a.
+Prometheus:
+- Prometheus is one of the most widely used open-source tools for monitoring Kubernetes clusters.
+- It collects metrics from Kubernetes components, nodes, and applications.
+- Prometheus uses a pull-based model to scrape data from endpoints exposed by Kubernetes components, containers, and applications.
+- Prometheus + Grafana is a popular combination to visualize metrics.

+Key features of Prometheus:
+- Metric scraping with a flexible query language (`PromQL`).
+- Automatic discovery of Kubernetes targets (pods, nodes).
+- Data storage and long-term retention.
+- Alerting via Prometheus Alertmanager.

+How to integrate Prometheus with Kubernetes:
+- Install Prometheus using Helm or K8s manifests.
+- Use the Prometheus Operator for easy setup and management.
+- Set up ServiceMonitor to monitor specific services.

+b.
+Grafana:
+- Grafana is a visualization tool that integrates well with Prometheus.
+- It allows you to create dashboards for monitoring Kubernetes metrics.
+- Commonly used to visualize Prometheus metrics, but can also be used with other data sources.
+- Pre-configured dashboards for Kubernetes monitoring are available in Grafana.

+Setting up Grafana with Kubernetes:
+- Install Grafana using Helm or manifests.
+- Integrate Grafana with Prometheus as a data source.
+- Use built-in Kubernetes dashboards or create custom dashboards.

+c.
+Kubernetes Metrics Server:
+- The Metrics Server is a lightweight aggregator of resource usage data in Kubernetes.
+- It collects metrics like CPU and memory usage for nodes and pods and is used by other components like the Horizontal Pod Autoscaler (HPA).
+- It does not store data but provides a way to get metrics for real-time queries.

+How to install and use Metrics Server:
+- Install via Helm or K8s manifests.
+- Use `kubectl top` command to view resource usage.
+- Metrics Server is essential for scaling and resource management.

+d.
+Kube-State-Metrics:
+- Kube-State-Metrics exposes metrics related to the state of Kubernetes resources (deployments, statefulsets, nodes, etc.).
+- It provides more detailed metrics on the status of Kubernetes objects (e.g., the number of available replicas in a deployment).
+- Often used in combination with Prometheus for more comprehensive cluster monitoring.

+How to install and use Kube-State-Metrics:
+- Install via Helm or manifests.
+- Integrate with Prometheus for collection of resource state metrics.

+e.
+Elastic Stack (ELK):
+- The Elastic Stack (Elasticsearch, Logstash, Kibana) is commonly used for logging, but it can also be used for monitoring.
+- Filebeat can be installed as a DaemonSet to collect logs from nodes and containers, which are then sent to Elasticsearch.
+- Kibana is used to visualize logs and metrics collected by Elasticsearch.

+f.
+Datadog:
+- Datadog is a commercial monitoring solution that provides full-stack observability for Kubernetes.
+- It can monitor the Kubernetes cluster, containers, and applications in real-time.
+- It offers integration with other tools and cloud providers, giving a unified monitoring experience.

+g.
+New Relic:
+- New Relic provides comprehensive monitoring for Kubernetes, offering infrastructure monitoring, APM (Application Performance Monitoring), and real-time observability.
+- It integrates seamlessly with Kubernetes and provides visual dashboards for monitoring.

+#### Kubernetes Monitoring Strategies
+a.
+Collecting Metrics:
+- Use Prometheus to scrape metrics from your Kubernetes cluster.
+- Ensure that the Kubernetes API server, nodes, pods, and services are exposed as endpoints that Prometheus can scrape.
+- Consider using Prometheus exporters to collect specific metrics from services or infrastructure outside of Kubernetes.

+b.
+Setting up Alerts:
+- Use Prometheus Alertmanager to create alerts based on your metrics.
+- Common alerting scenarios include:
+ - High CPU or memory usage.
+ - Pod restarts or container crashes.
+ - Node down or unresponsive.
+ - Application-specific errors or latency.

+c.
+Visualizing Metrics:
+- Grafana is the best choice for visualizing Prometheus data, providing intuitive dashboards.
+- Use pre-configured dashboards or create custom ones that meet your operational requirements.
+- Set up dashboards for Kubernetes-specific metrics (e.g., node health, pod status) as well as application-level metrics.

+d.
+Logging and Troubleshooting:
+- Use Centralized Logging systems like Elasticsearch or Fluentd to aggregate logs from all containers and Kubernetes components.
+- Integrate Prometheus and Grafana with log aggregation systems for more comprehensive monitoring.
+- Monitor logs for errors, warnings, and critical events.

+e.
+Autoscaling and Resource Management:
+- Use the Horizontal Pod Autoscaler (HPA) with metrics from the Metrics Server to scale applications based on CPU and memory usage.
+- Set resource limits and requests for pods to ensure efficient resource allocation.
+- Use the Vertical Pod Autoscaler (VPA) for automatic resource adjustment for containers.

+f.
+Observability and Tracing:
+- Implement Distributed Tracing (e.g., using Jaeger or OpenTelemetry) to trace requests across multiple services within the Kubernetes cluster.
+- Distributed tracing helps to identify bottlenecks, latency issues, and performance problems in microservices architectures.

+#### Best Practices for Kubernetes Monitoring
+- Centralized Monitoring: Use tools like Prometheus and Grafana for centralized metrics collection and visualization.
+- Alerting: Set up appropriate alerting for resource consumption (CPU, memory), application errors, and critical failures (e.g., nodes or pods crashing).
+- Log Aggregation: Use Elasticsearch, Fluentd, or other logging tools to aggregate logs from containers, nodes, and Kubernetes components.
+- Autoscaling: Configure HPA and VPA to automatically adjust resources as required.
+- Security Monitoring: Monitor cluster access and ensure that proper RBAC permissions are set up for all components.
+- Regular Health Checks: Use liveness and readiness probes to ensure that applications and pods are healthy.
+- Capacity Planning: Continuously monitor resource usage to ensure that your cluster can handle growing workloads.